-Having completed over 95 items on St. Louis Magazine’s 101 Things To Do in St. Louis from 2013 plus a couple other things, I feel justified in creating a list of what I think are the 101 most worthwhile things to do in St. Louis.
+Having lived in St. Louis for 4 years, completed over 95 items on St. Louis Magazine’s 101 Things To Do in St. Louis from 2013, and visited at least 2 dozen times in the past decade, I feel justified in creating a list of what I think are the 101 most worthwhile things to do in St. Louis.

 Without further ado, here is the list: